bclynch/pomb-old/README.md

 ### Front end fixes live prod

 - Fix defaulting end date when updating a trip and allowing to set back to null
 - Update postgraphile to the beta.
 Otherwise check versioning across the board.
-Ionic when it goes to 4 (after it's stable...)
+Ionic when it goes to 4 (after it's stable... seriously wait its broken to update to prod)
 - gallery photos are starting at end.
 Need to reverse the arr
 - Browser fixes
 - input focus colors (like contact / search)